mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 // And we end up with a useful little function that will
 // return all the odd numbers in an array getTheOdds([1,2,3,4,5]);
--> [1,3,5]
+//=> [1,3,5]
 {% endhighlight %}

-Now this is why these two techniques are awesome.
+Now this is why these two techniques are **awesome**.
 We've created a pretty useful utility function that will return all the odd numbers in an array built by using a bunch of small functions as building blocks.

+This method of function scaffolding is one of the fundamental techniques in functional programming.

 The added benefit of using these techniques is that they encourage you to slow down; think carefully about what you're trying to achieve and break the process down into programmatic steps.
 Then you can create discrete blocks of functionality for each of those steps before combining them together.
-You may even find a simpler way of solving old problems, too.
+You may even find a simpler way of solving old problems in the process.

 ## References and Partial Sources